 Key performance indicators

 Key performance indicators (KPIs) associated with the Baku Action Plan and the ITU-D operational plan enable Member States to monitor the progress and impact of the implementation of the above-mentioned plans, including ITU-D priorities.

+In addition to global KPIs, monitoring and evaluation of the Baku Action Plan should include disaggregation where important and where it enables a fuller understanding of a critical issue.
+For example, disaggregation by LDCs, LLDCs, and SIDS and by region within those categories can reveal disparities that might be hidden within a singular global KPI.
+[The same logic applies to disaggregation of KPIs based on data that come from the population.]

 ITU-D operational plan